Jim Raftery: A Turfotos Retrospective

 After being discharged, Raftery went back to Hialeah to continue his photography career.
 He became the official photographer for the track in 1944, a position he held until his death.
 He became a staple at many of the racetracks in Florida and New Jersey.
 His track photography business, Turfotos, thrived and had locations at Atlantic City, Garden State, Gulfstream, Hialeah, and Monmouth.
 He also shot for various periods of time at Laurel, Narragansett, Pimlico, Saratoga, Suffolk Downs, Tropical Park, and Waterford Park, among others.

 Raftery photographed many of the greats in thoroughbred racing during his career, including Hall of Fame members such as Bold Ruler, Kelso, Nashua, Swaps, James “Sunny Jim” Fitzsimmons, John Veitch, Bill Hartack, Bill Shoemaker, and many more.
 Also, during his career, he photographed some of the most prominent guests to visit the racetracks, including Winston Churchill, Bob Hope, Grace Kelly, Harry Truman, and the Duke and Duchess of Windsor.

 Raftery was also an entertainer and an artist.
 He was a member of both the Clowns of America and the International Brotherhood of Magicians.
 He performed at children’s hospitals, and he even wrote and produced shows for the Jockey Guild dinners.
 He also designed and physically created countless signs and props, as well as cards featuring poetry and humor.
 Raftery continued to work and be hands-on with his business until he died in 1994.

 Click on any of the images to view gallery

-Note: The majority of the images in this gallery are different than those included in the Museum exhibition in the von Stade Gallery.
+Note: The majority of the images in this gallery are different than those that were on display in the Museum exhibition in the von Stade Gallery.